Byzantine–Sasanian War of 602–628: Reorganisation

-Khosrow's letter did not cow Heraclius but prompted him to try a desperate strike against the Persians.
+Heraclius decided to try a desperate strike against the Persians.
 He now reorganised the remainder of his empire to allow his forces to fight on.
 Already, in 615, a new, lighter (6.82 g) silver imperial coin appeared with the usual image of Heraclius and his son Heraclius Constantine, but uniquely carried the inscription of Deus adiuta Romanis 'may God help the Romans'; Kaegi believes this shows the desperation of the empire at this time.
 The copper follis also dropped in weight from 11 g to somewhere between 8 and 9 g.
 Heraclius faced severely decreased revenues due to the loss of provinces; furthermore, a plague broke out in 619, which further damaged the tax base and also increased fears of divine retribution.
 The debasement of the coinage allowed the Byzantines to maintain expenditure in the face of declining revenues.

 Heraclius now halved the pay of officials, enforced increased taxation, forced loans, and levied extreme fines on corrupt officials in order to finance his counter-offensive.
 Despite disagreements over the incestuous marriage of Heraclius to his niece Martina, the clergy of the Byzantine Empire strongly backed his efforts against the Persians by proclaiming the duty of all Christian men to fight and by offering to give him a war loan consisting of all the gold and silver-plated objects in Constantinople.
 Precious metals and bronze were stripped from monuments and even the Hagia Sophia.
 This military campaign has been seen as the first "crusade", or at least as an antecedent to the Crusades, by many historians, beginning with William of Tyre, but some, like Kaegi, disagree with this moniker because religion was just one component in the war.
 Thousands of volunteers were gathered and equipped with money from the church.
 Heraclius himself decided to command the army from the front lines.
 Thus, the Byzantine troops had been replenished, re-equipped, and were now led by a competent general – while maintaining a full treasury.

 George Ostrogorsky believed that volunteers were gathered through the reorganization of Anatolia into four themes, where the volunteers were given inalienable grants of land on the condition of hereditary military service.
 However, modern scholars generally discredit this theory, placing the creation of the themes later, under Heraclius's successor Constans II.